MCERF: Advancing Multimodal LLM Evaluation of Engineering Documentation with Enhanced Retrieval: Methodology

 \subsubsection{Variant D: \texttt{GPT-5-MCERF-Vision2Text}}

-A multimodal LLM's cross-image reasoning may be affected and overall performance may be decreased if it is simultaneously fed complex visual prompt inputs (query) and multimodal information sources \cite{wang2024comprehensive}.
+A multimodal LLM's cross-image reasoning can be affected, and overall performance may decrease if it is simultaneously fed complex visual prompt inputs (query) and multimodal information sources \cite{wang2024comprehensive}.
 To mitigate this, a vision-to-text module (Figure~\ref{fig:V2T}) is introduced to convert visual information into textual form before reasoning.

 To capture local details, each image is first split into four overlapping quadrants.
-Each one of the quadrants will then be upscaled until its shortest dimension reaches at least 700 pixels in order to improve the visibility of fine-grained features.
+Each quadrant will then be upscaled until its shortest dimension reaches at least 700 pixels in order to improve the visibility of fine-grained features~\cite{zhang2023towards}.
 The quadrants are then passed to an image-to-text describer (GPT-5-Mini, prompt is provided in Table~\ref{prompt:vision_to_text}), which generates detailed textual representations of visual content.
-These textual descriptions, combined with retrieved contextual information, will be sent to the reasoning module in high-reasoning mode (as in \ref{sec:case_c}).
-This input transformation is intended to reduce multimodal input complexity and improve the model’s ability to incorporate visual evidence into accurate final responses.
+These textual descriptions, combined with retrieved contextual information and question (including the original image), will be sent to the reasoning module in high-reasoning mode (as in \ref{sec:case_c}).
+This input transformation is intended to reduce multimodal input complexity and improve the model's ability to incorporate visual evidence into accurate final responses.